-As well as these services, BT recently launched its Halo package, which is a new plan, suitable for both home and business customers.
-It sits above existing ‘Plus’ packages, whilst providing new features including ultrafast 5G and unlimited usage for both mobile and broadband.
+Halo is a new plan, suitable for both home and business customers.
+It sits above existing ‘Plus’ packages and includes unlimited usage for both mobile and broadband.

 Both are using mmWave spectrum to provide broadband services to major cities, many of which are served by a single cable operator, reducing competition.